DISCOWER/px4-mpc/README.md

 python nodes/astrobee_demo.py
 ```

-If you wish to build and run the package in a virtual environment, then do instead
+If you wish to build and run the package in a Poetry virtual environment, then do instead
 ```
 poetry install
 poetry run astrobee_demo